lucas-almeida026/flaide-angular-modal-boxes/README.md

 # flaide-angular-modal-boxes
- FLAMB is a package that contains 4 predefined angular components: alert box, confirm box, input box and progress box.
+ FAMB is a package that contains 4 predefined angular components: alert box, confirm box, input box and progress box.